scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

       method$s(holder)
     }

-This  solves the problem with deadlocks introduced by using java8 labmdas.[14]
+This  solves the problem with deadlocks introduced by using java8 lambdas.[14]

 ### Language change ###
-To address the fact that we now have both thread-safe and single-threaded lazy vals, we propose to bring lazy vals in sync with normal vals with regards to usage of `@volatile` annotation.
+To address the fact that we now have both threadsafe and single-threaded lazy vals, we propose to bring lazy vals in sync with normal vals with regards to usage of `@volatile` annotation.

+In order to simplify migration, Scalafix the migration tool that will be used to migrate between versions of Scala, including Dotty, supports `VolatileLazyVal` rewrite that adds `@volatile` to all `lazy vals` present in the codebase.

 ## Evaluation ##